Sugar Balance: Circulatory and Retinal Support

 Damage occurs to the retina when blood vessels in the eye become enlarged and leak putting pressure on other parts of the retina.
 In some cases new capillaries grow abnormally crowding the retina structure and distorting and damaging vision.

 Not sure which to get?

 Sugar Balance & Blood Vessel Support Package 1 (1 month)

 Helps balance sugar, increase insulin sensitivity, support pancreas, strengthen blood vessels & reduce inflammation.

 GlycoEase Sublingual Formula

-Supports insulin sensitivity and the pancreas, and helps balance sugar.
+Supports insulin sensitivity, the pancreas, and helps balance sugar.

 ACG Glutathione EXTRA STRENGTH Spray 2oz. and 4oz.

 Glutathione Spray antioxidant for eye and overall health.
 Vegan and GMO Free.

 Wild-crafted formula designed to help prevent the growth of new blood vessels.